 AJ Frithiof began working as a wilderness field instructor in 2004.
 This sparked a passion for working with teens and young adults in the wilderness.
 Ultimately this passion led her to graduate school.

-She has a breadth of experience in various roles such as course director, program developer, staff trainer, therapist, recovery specialist, therapist supervisor, and now program director.
-Her experience has taken her to an array of settings including wilderness, university substance use disorder and foster care programs, therapeutic boarding school, residential treatment, and private practice.
-She has created and implemented a number of substance use disorder programs, wilderness programs, and other programs as well as created policies and procedures, and trained staff in these areas.
+She has a breadth of experience in various roles.
+These roles include course director, program developer, staff trainer, therapist, recovery specialist, and therapist supervisor.
+AJ is now program director.
+Her experience has certainly taken her to an array of settings including wilderness, university substance-use disorder and foster care programs, therapeutic boarding school, residential treatment, and private practice.
+She has created and implemented a number of substance-use disorder programs, wilderness programs, and other programs.
+She has also created policies and procedures, and trained staff in these areas.